jwbat/zsh_scripts/stuff/audio/items.md

 ✅ **Use an amp with headroom**—if your speakers are rated at 4Ω, use an amp designed for 4Ω operation.
 ✅ **If unsure, go with higher impedance speakers (e.g., 8Ω)** to avoid stressing the amp.

-Would you like help calculating impedance for a specific setup?